-Pass/Fail based on Case Conceptualization, Treatment Plan, and Theories of Consultation Paper.
+Pass/Fail based on Case Conceptualization, Treatment Plan, and Theories of Consultation Paper, completion of required practicum hours.

-Practicums are graded on a pass, fail basis.
 Successful completion of the practicum is based on demonstrated mastery of academic knowledge and skills and professional competency.

-This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, and will consider an student's:
+Practicum I, II, and Internship students will receive feedback regarding their performance.
+This includes: